 - Climate action planning is perceived as expensive and not as high a priority: To maximize the impact of the PCAP, MVRPC needs to listen to and align with different stakeholder groups and their needs.
 When setting goals, it is essential to consider the input and priorities of the community.
 This process involves the community in decision-making and ensures that their feedback is sought and validated.
 Clear communication about the community engagement processes is essential. - Financial and staffing barriers impede participation: Relevant materials and equipment are costly, as is expertise.
 Individuals and businesses aspiring to take action have limited options to engage without access to funds. - Historical issues present unique challenges: Predominantly Black communities face unique challenges due to historical issues like redlining and racism and are often being the last to benefit from environmental initiatives.
 The accessibility and adoption of electric vehicles (EVs) are an emphasized need, as are more charging stations in these areas.
 Additionally, measuring climate pollution and its impacts in marginalized areas, including schools and businesses, is highlighted as critical, especially with high lead levels in homes.
-Policies need to be in place to achieve environmental justice. - Targeted outreach: Outdoor enthusiasts, such as naturalists were identified as a strategic approach for effective outreach. - Making linkages with climate impacts: There is an opportunity for grassroots engagement in rural areas with significant immigrant populations familiar with climate change's effects in their home country; however, they may need to be made aware of the causes or linkages.
-Organizations like ABLE and the Legal Aid Society of Southwest Ohio have collaborative efforts and relationships with these populations.
+Policies need to be in place to achieve environmental justice. - Targeted outreach: Outdoor enthusiasts were identified as a social/recreation group that tends to already care about other people and the environment, and could be a receptive group for outreach.
+Organized already in conservation, naturalist, and trails groups.
+This type of strategic approach can also be applied in other social contexts.

+- Making linkages with climate impacts: There is an opportunity for grassroots engagement in rural areas with significant immigrant populations familiar with climate change's effects in their home country; however, they may need to be made aware of the causes or linkages.
+Organizations like Advocates for Basic Legal Equality (ABLE) and the Legal Aid Society of Southwest Ohio have collaborative efforts and relationships with these populations.
 Longtime residents of the Miami Valley region may have noticed significant changes in weather patterns over time, such as intense storms, unseasonal weather, and tornados in the region.
-Basement flooding is another example of the effects of climate change that may be familiar.

-- Targeted engagement and messaging is critical: Public forums are standard but are insufficient.
+Basement flooding is another example of the effects of climate change that may be familiar. - Targeted engagement and messaging is critical: Public forums are standard but are insufficient.
 Personalizing solutions to resonate with specific communities will ensure the relevance of the work, as well as educating the community about local and regional climate issues, including the impact of climate change on health and children.
 MVRPC's involvement in a cooperative grant from the EPA focused on community well-being and the next Environment Justice Academy cohort could be an opportunity for climate action outreach and engagement. - Social media for coordination: Social media is particularly beneficial for promoting events and disseminating information.
 The effectiveness of communication relies on its simplicity; overcomplicated messages are less engaging.
 Various outreach tactics are suggested, including webinars, podcasts, and local event participation, with data collection facilitated through questionnaires.
 Other suggested tactics include multiple technologies, such as Zoom and WhatsApp, real-time media streaming on social media platforms, and short-form videos.